robertdebock/ansible-role-artifactory/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-artifactory.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-artifactory)

-Provides artifactory for your system.
+The purpose of this role is to install and configure artifactory on your system.

 Example Playbook
 ----------------